 Hazelnut Chocolate Truffles

 The perfect vegan and gluten free substitute to those who loved Ferrero Rocher style chocolates but can no longer eat them due to dietary requirements.
 These decadent truffles make the perfect homemade gift or a light dessert with coffee following a dinner!
 You can find the full recipe here.
+For a more nutrient dense version of these truffles you might prefer my 5 Ingredient Healthy Hazelnut Truffle recipe.

 No Bake Gingerbread Bites